PRP Joint & Tendon Injections

 There is little or no risk using PRP, especially compare to other treatments since it is your very own blood that is used.
 However, anytime a needle is placed in the body there is a potential risk of infection, bleeding, tendon or nerve damage.
 This is rare since great care is taken and we use ultrasound for localization.

-When can I expect to feel better?
+When can I expect to feel better after my PRP Treatment?

 Which patients should consider PRP treatment?